 A strong duelist who snowballs incredibly well, has sustain and does mixed damage.
 Avoid fights when she's approaching her 5 stack passive or if your wave has low hp for Irelia to Q to.
 Ulting limits her mobility by stripping waves away from the fight.
 Irelia's eventual Wit's End makes her nigh unkillable for Mordekaiser.

 AIDS champion.
 Save your ult after his ult since he can not take turrets with him in your Death Realm.

-You can win early duels if played correctly however Jax will outscale and 1v1 you post 6.
-If BORK is built, avoid any fights.
+You can win early duels if played correctly however Jax will outscale and 1v1 you post lvl 6.
+If Jax builds BORK, avoid trades to the best of your ability.
 As of 10.16, be wary that his E cooldown is shorter than it was before.
-Avoid increasing it's damage but not autoing and only using spells.
+Avoid increasing it's damage by not autoing during it's duration and only using spells.

 His lack of dashes means you can run him down if you catch him with your E. Your 6 is stronger than his so look for a 1v1.

 Kennen has high poke so focus on keeping your HP high by staying amidst minions and keeping your range.
 When fighting, look for an all-in.
 In teamfights deny a 5 man stun with your ult.

 High damage early so try to avoid trades.
 Your passive will reveal her in shroud so anticipate movement and counter her with Q's.